 - Ramipril is also called by the brand name Tritace.

-Who can take ramipril
+Who can and can't take ramipril

 If you have diabetes, check your blood sugar (glucose) more often, particularly in the first few weeks.
 This is because ramipril can lower the sugar level in your blood.